allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200520/doc.md

 The interest of this project is to find the feasibility of tuning the PID controller via the reinforcement learning framework.

-This text is aiming at finding the optimal proportional gain of the controller to regulate the environment modelled by the first-order time-delay system with periodically switching stepwise disturbance by using the Actor Critic methods
+This text is aimed at finding the optimal proportional gain of the controller to regulate the environment modelled by the first-order time-delay system with periodically switching stepwise disturbance by using the Actor Critic methods.

-This is a very basic study, though, it's possible to verify the validity of the parameter tuning RL(Reinforcement Learning)-aided procedures.
+This is a very basic study, though, it's possible to verify the validity of the parameter tuning RL (Reinforcement Learning)-aided procedures.

 # Section 2: Problem Setting

 ## Agent

-The agent of this study is implimented as the form of the P-controller, which means that
+This study implemented the agent as the form of the P-controller, which means that
 - the agent output continuous actions,
-- actions are proportional to observations from the environment with the constant proportional rate, so-called gain.
+- actions are proportional to observations of the environment with the constant proportional rate, so-called gain.
 Other than those features,
 - the agent adds random values following the normal distribution with a fixed deviation on actions,
-- actions are passed through the hypobolic tan function before being imposed on the environment in order to make the tuning process stable.
+- actions pass through the hyperbolic tan function before being imposed on the environment in order to make the tuning process stable.

 ## Environment

 The features of the environment are followed as below:
-- it's discribed by the first-order time-delay system with the fixed time constant = 10,
+- it's described by the first-order time-delay system with the fixed time constant = 10,
 - it's driven
-	- by manipulated values given by the agent
+	- by manipulating values given by the agent
 	- and also by disturbance switching from -1 to 1 and vice versa with the fixed interval = 30,
 - it outputs the state variable as the observation.